simevidas/switch2/README.md

 If you want to report a problem or suggest an improvement, create an issue here on GitHub (Issues tab at the top of the page).

+The source code in this repository is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## How to read the visualization

 ### Developer icons